ywen/pivotal_to_pdf/README.md

 * pivotal_to_pdf iteration       # print stories for the current iteration into a PDF file
 * pivotal_to_pdf story STORY_ID  # print a single story specifed by ID into a PDF file

 The gem will then read the story/stories and print it into a PDF file

+The points section will be printed only for features.
+Bugs and Chores don't have points Printed a green bounding box for feature, a yellow box for chores and a red box for bugs

 The gem assumes that you have https access to the pivotal tracker